botify-hreflange/botify_custom_report/README.md

 ## Acknowledgments

+- Botify for the source report format
-- ReportLab for PDF generation
+- ReportLab for PDF generation capabilities
 - PyPDF2 for PDF manipulation
 - Pillow for image processing